 In 1986, we opened the doors to our current Holocaust Memorial Resource & Education Center of Florida, the first Holocaust museum in the Southeast, predating the US Holocaust Memorial Museum in Washington, DC by 7 years.

-Since the beginning the Center’s leadership has been dedicated building a respectful and inclusive community where diversity is celebrated.
+Since the beginning, the Center’s leadership has been dedicated to building a respectful and inclusive community where diversity is celebrated.
 Our mission, as stated above, has remained unchanged.
 Tess was a visionary who fundamentally understood that we needed to be more than a history museum and memorial to Hitler’s victims.
 She believed that the lessons of the Holocaust provided a lens through which we could understand contemporary social and human rights issues.
 We regularly draw connections to and from the Holocaust.
 For instance, German exclusionary laws that prohibited Jewish children from attending school and swimming in public pools give rise to the examination of Jim Crow laws that outlawed the same.
 The history and lessons of the Holocaust provide a solid background for us to explore the immigration and refugee crisis, the genocides in Rwanda and Darfur, the human rights crisis in Syria, and the long list of “phobias” and “isms.”

 In 1994 the state legislature mandated that Holocaust education must be taught in Florida public schools.
 As one of only 27 members of the Florida Department of Education’s Task Force on Holocaust Education, it is our responsibility to provide educational resources to a 13-county area, including instructional materials, best practices and professional development.
 During the 2018-19 school year over 25,000 students from area public and private schools and home school groups visited the Holocaust Center or participated in an in-school presentation by a member of the Center’s education team.